tiwarisanjay/aks-cluster-tf-tg/README.md

 # aks-cluster-tf-tg
-AKS Cluster with terraform and terragraunt
+AKS Cluster with terraform and terragraunt code